 Graphics in a vector design can be easily altered.
 Here, the entire design doesn’t have to be scraped off to being a new one.
 You can conveniently edit the parts that need fixing and go from there.

-Additionally, aspects such as colors, layouts, and even the background can be easily changed with a single click saving the designers a lot of time and effort.
+Easily Editable Graphics in a vector design can be easily altered.
+Here, the entire design doesn’t have to be scraped off to being a new one.
+You can conveniently edit the parts that need fixing and go from there.
+Additionally, aspects such as colors, layouts, and even transparent background can be easily changed with a single click saving the designers a lot of time and effort.

 If you are creating vector images, you can make one the same way you would draw on paper.
 Vector editing software would allow you to draw shapes like rectangles, squares, and circles with gestures that resemble drawing on a paper.